U.S. says regional trade pacts to curb poaching in Africa

 Experts estimate Africa’s elephant population has fallen by more than 60 percent over the past decade.
 More than 30,000 elephants are killed every year in Africa, many of them to meet demand for ivory from Asian nations.

-Michael Fay, an advisor on conservation to Gabon’s government, said that forest elephant populations had been hunted almost to extinction in neighboring Central African Republic, Chad and Cameroon.
+Michael Fay, an adviser on conservation to Gabon’s government, said that forest elephant populations had been hunted almost to extinction in neighboring Central African Republic, Chad and Cameroon.